9-12 Faculty

 pbrown@northstarcharter.org

-Born in Rockland, Massachusetts Patrick Brown grew up with two older brothers and one younger sister.
-Having older brothers involved in sports and a Father who coached, Patrick grew up very active and involved in organized sports at an early age.
+Born in Rockland, Massachusetts Patrick J. Brown grew up with two older brothers and one younger sister.
+Having older brothers involved in sports and a Father who coached, Patrick grew up very active and involved in organized sports.
 He also loved fishing and playing in the woods with his brothers and neighborhood friends.
-Growing up South of Boston, Patrick became an extremely passionate Boston Sports fan.
+Growing up on South Shore of Boston, Patrick became an extremely passionate Sports fan for his home team Patriots, Red Sox, Celtics and Bruins.
+With strong family values instilled by his Father and Mother, Patrick is extremely loving and loyal to his family and close friends.

 After graduating high school he traveled to Northfield, Vermont to attend our Nation’s oldest private military college, Norwich University.
+Patrick was recruited to wrestle for the Cadets.
 Patrick wrestled and played rugby all 4 years at Norwich.
-He was named All-New England for both rugby and wrestling.
-Patrick received his degree of Bachelor of Science in Physical Education in 1998.
+He earned All-New England for both rugby and wrestling.
+Patrick received his degree of Bachelor of Science in Physical Education.

 Victoria Campbell